LiamEdwards931/animania/README.md

 No automated testing has been done for the Animania project.

 ### Responsive testing
-All responsive testing has been performed in the developer tools
+All responsive testing has been performed in the developer tools using microsoft edge and also google chrome.
 - Responsive on laptops 1550px - 1024px, consistent for each page within the site for condensed purposes images will represent the home page
     - Links all render, images render, content is visible